jensenemi/Quick-Recipes-Analysis/README.md

 ## Final Model
 My final model uses 'n_ingredients', 'carbohydrates (PDV)', 'n_steps', and 'calories (#)' for the features.
 I added 'n_steps' because I thought it could be helpful in predicting how long a recipe will take to make.
 If there are more steps, then it possibly takes longer.
 I also added 'calories (#)' because I thought there may be some relation between minutes and how many calories are in a recipe.
 Something quick and easy to make might have less calories in it.
 Both of these features reflect the complexity of a recipe and how long it takes to make.

 I used the RandomForestRegressor as my modeling algorithm.
 To improve my baseline model, I also used GridSearchCV to make my final model more accurate.
 For the hyperparameters, I chose n_estimators and max_depth since they performed the best.
+When n_estimators was 526 and max_depth was 7, it performed the best.
+I chose my hyperparameters by trial and error and just seeing what combination had the best result.

+My metric, root mean squared error, for my final model is 20.55 minutes which is about 2 minutes less than my baseline model prediction.
+Since my final model is a little more accurate than my baseline model, I would say overall it was an improvement.